mcropsey/ansible-demo-basic/README.md

 ansible-playbook install_flatpak.yml
 ```

 **You’re done.**
-You now own the **cleanest, most correct, fully documented** Flatpak Ansible setup on Earth.

 Copy this playbook.
 Study the comments.
-Use this pattern forever.
-Welcome to real Ansible.
+Welcome to Ansible.
 ```